This is Part 5 of my series for SLPs on Childhood Apraxia of Speech: Let’s Talk!

 Don’t forget prosody!

 Work on this early and often.
-Once the child is successful in one context, practice the word or phrase loud and soft, hi and low, normal or slow.
+Once the child is successful in one context, practice the word or phrase loud and soft, high and low, normal or slow.
 Say it as a statement or with rising question inflection.
 Go out!
 Go out!
 Go out?
 Just be sure you never segment your model.
 Teach “shhhhhhhoooo” and not “sh”+”oo”.

 What should feedback look like?